Skip to main content

 Use full natural-language sentences as queries for best results.
 Keywords alone reduce match quality.

-4. Save a project-scoped memory
+4. Save a scope-isolated memory

 curl -X POST https://api.memcontext.in/api/memories \